-"It's good to be the king!"History of the World Part I is a 1981 comedy film written, directed and produced by Mel Brooks.
-He is also part of the main cast if not the main character.
-Starting out with the Dawn of Man, cavemen discovering fire, cave paintings, and the art critic, the film skips to various 'important' areas of history usually with a unique interpretation of the events.
+"It's good to be the king!"History of the World Part I is a 1981 comedy film written, directed produced by and starring Mel Brooks.Starting out with the Dawn of Man, cavemen discovering fire, cave paintings, and the art critic, the film skips to various 'important' areas of history usually with a unique interpretation of the events.
 Following this, the film touches on Moses receiving the Fifteen... er, Ten Commandments then takes time to waltz through the Roman Empire and end up at the Last Supper.
 They then sing and dance during The Spanish Inquisition, though nobody expects it.
-The French Revolution comes next with Brooks playing King Louis XVI and the piss boy, don't ask, that turns into the Prince and the Pauper though it ends well through a miracle.
-Before the credits are 'Coming Attractions'.Fun Fact: The Jews In Space song was later recycled for another Mel Brooks film, Robin Hood: Men in Tights, while the concept itself evolved into Spaceballs, with its Druish Princess.Other members of the cast include Brooks regular Madeline Kahn as Empress Nympho, Spike Milligan as M. Rimbaud, and John Hurt as Jesus.
+The French Revolution comes next with Brooks playing King Louis XVI and the piss boy (Don't Ask) that turns into the Prince and the Pauper though it ends well through a miracle.
+Before the credits are 'Coming Attractions'.Fun Fact: The melody for the song "Jews In Space," which closed out the film, was later recycled for another Mel Brooks film, Robin Hood: Men in Tights, while the concept itself evolved into Spaceballs, with its Druish Princess.Other members of the cast include Brooks regular Madeline Kahn as Empress Nympho, Spike Milligan as M. Rimbaud, and John Hurt as Jesus.
 Orson Welles provided narration.

 This film provides examples of: